Is Your Brain Dehydrated? Here's How to Tell

 - 😟 Increased Cortisol Levels – Insufficient hydration triggers the body's stress response, increasing cortisol levels, which can contribute to irritability, anxiety, and difficulty managing emotions.

 - 🩸 Reduced Blood Flow & Oxygen Supply – Dehydration restricts blood circulation to the brain, depriving it of oxygen and essential nutrients, which negatively impacts memory, focus, and problem-solving abilities.
+Reduced blood flow may also interfere with metabolism, adding to fatigue and brain fog.

 Signs That Your Brain is Dehydrated